-- a.
-Extension: A student who needs an extension beyond 5 years (PhD) and 6 years (Integrated PhD) has to discuss it with his/her thesis advisor at least 6 months before the tenure end date.
+PhD (Integrated PhD) students who require an extension beyond 5 (6) years should discuss this with their thesis advisor at least 6 months before the tenure end date.
 The thesis advisor will have to send a request to the Graduate Cell with his/her justification for the extension.
 Such requests will be discussed by the Graduate Cell and the extension will be granted as per the norms.

+If the student submits the thesis during their extension period, the date of thesis submission is the last date of their fellowship and accommodation.

+b.
+Emoluments

+The fellowship in such cases will be reduced to one half of the original fellowship (Rs.17,500/- per month, currently) with no contingency grant.

+c.
+Thesis Fees

-If the student submits the thesis during their extension period, the date of thesis submission is the last date of their fellowship and accommodation. - b.
-Emoluments: The fellowship in such cases will be reduced to one half of the original fellowship (Rs.17,500/- per month, currently) with no contingency grant. - c.
-Thesis Fees: The student will have to bear the thesis fees of Rs.4,000/- if he/she fails to submit the thesis beyond the extension approved by the Graduate Cell.
+The student will have to bear the thesis fees of Rs.4,000/- if they fail to submit the thesis beyond the extension approved by the Graduate Cell.